Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-We now turn our attention to many-valued (e.g., continuous or integer-valued) treatments with continuous dose-response functions.
-Although previous research has studied the effect of treatment effect heterogeneity on the interpretation of linear treatment effect estimators, it has mainly done so in the context of binary treatments and/or linear treatment effects \cite[][]{Aronow2016-nn}.
-However, in many applications, treatments are continuous and/or have nonlinear effects on the outcome (for example, they may have diminishing returns).
-Such nonlinearity is an important form of treatment effect heterogeneity that has received less attention in previous work, with notable exceptions \cite[e.g.,][]{Yitzhaki1996-io, Angrist1999-sp}.
+We now turn our attention to non-binary, many-valued (e.g., continuous or integer-valued) treatments with nonlinear dose-response functions.
+Although past research has examined the effect of treatment effect heterogeneity on the interpretation of linear treatment effect estimators, it has mainly done so in the context of binary treatments and/or linear treatment effects \cite[][]{Aronow2016-nn}.
+However, in many applications, treatments are many-valued and/or have nonlinear effects on the outcome---for example, they may have diminishing returns.
+Such nonlinearity is an empirically common form of treatment effect heterogeneity \cite[][]{angrist1999empirical, Yitzhaki1996-io}.
+Here, we present a bias decomposition for RORR with non-binary treatments that, to our knowledge, is novel in the literature and illuminates its similarities with and differences from the binary case.

-Specifically, we study the model:
+Specifically, we study the model

-where $f$ is a continuously differentiable function of a many-valued treatment $T_i$.
-For reasons that will become apparent, we assume that $f$ is well-defined on the convex hull of $T_i$, even if $T_i$ itself is not continuous.
-As before, we assume conditional exogeneity, consistent estimators for $g$ and $h$, and iid observations.
+where $f$ is a twice-continuously differentiable function of some non-binary treatment $T_i$.
+As before, we assume conditional ignorability, consistent estimators for $m$ and $h$, non-deterministic treatment, and i.i.d. observations.